sean-cho/sean-cho.github.io/_pages/about.md

 Ideally, this research would be performed as part of an interdisciplinary team of experts, including experimental biologists, biostatisticians, and physicians.

+Currently, I am a Bioinformatics Scientist at Arcus Biosciences, a biopharmaceutical company focused on developing immuno-oncology therapies.
+Here I lead bioinformatics functions in various projects to support drug development in multi-functional teams, from target discovery to translational research.
+On the backend, I also develop computational frameworks and infrastructure to support efficient bioinformatics work and effective communication to diverse teams in the company.

-Currently, I am a post-doctoral fellow at Kennedy Krieger Institute and Johns Hopkins University School of Medicine, working with
+Previously, I was a post-doctoral fellow at Kennedy Krieger Institute and Johns Hopkins University School of Medicine, working with
 [Dr. Jonathan Pevsner](http://pevsnerlab.kennedykrieger.org/php/index.php).
-My reseach focuses on identifying the role of [somatic mosaicism in behavioural and developmental disorders](http://brainsomaticmosaicism.org/), with specific focus in bipolar disorder, through the use of next-generation sequencing (NGS) technologies.
+Here, my reseach focused on identifying the role of [somatic mosaicism in behavioural and developmental disorders](http://brainsomaticmosaicism.org/), with specific focus in bipolar disorder, through the use of next-generation sequencing (NGS) technologies.